NARPNet/NARPNet_NCS/src/NARPNet_NCS/README.txt

 Installation
 ------------

+Please read the instructions carefully.

-(To upgrade the macros to a different version, see next section.)
+(To upgrade the macros to a different version, see next section, "Upgrading".)

 Please see the documentation link above for detailed written and video instructions on installation and use.

 The basic installation is as follows:
 - Extract the distribution archive (zip or tgz).
-- Copy the NARPNet_NCS dir in to your FLDIGI macros dir.
+- Copy the the whole NARPNet_NCS dir from the extracted zip folder
+  into your FLDIGI macros dir.
 - From the NARPNet_NCS dir in the FLDIGI macros dir, run setup.bat (Windows) or setup.sh (Linux)